otifsolutions/laravel-currency-layer/README.md

 ```

-__if database tables are not yet populated, run the seeders__
+__Then, run this command to seed/populate all tables__

 ```
-php artisan db:seed
+php artisan run:seeders
 ```